The following order types are supported by Drift: market orders, limit orders, and conditional/advanced orders.

 You can deposit the digital assets you purchased and swapped to use as collateral on Drift and start trading, earning yield, and borrowing.

-For more on Drift, head over to our Learn hub.
+For more on Drift, head over to the Learn hub.

 discord